jackrobertscott/authpack-client-190806/docs/gadgets/gadgets.md

 Properties.

 - open `string?`: the suggested gadgets screen to open when unauthenticated.
-  - `login`: login a account.
+  - `login`: login a user.
-  - `signup`: create a account.
+  - `signup`: create a user.
 - events `object?`: gadget events fired when they occur.
-  - login `function`: fired after a account logs in.
+  - login `function`: fired after a user logs in.
-  - signup `function`: fired after a account signs up.
+  - signup `function`: fired after a user signs up.

 ## Theming